codebard/nimblepress/readme.txt

 Yes

+= Does it really get 100 page speed score out of the box? =

+Yes, check out the example benchmark at the demo site https://nimblepress-demo.codebard.com/2024/01/29/lightning-fast/ .

 = Does it support page builders? =

 It works with all page builders

 = Does this theme support any plugins? =

-nimblepress includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Nimblepress includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == License ==